 We adapted projects such as the evaluation of One Good School™, accounting for the impact of the pandemic.
 Two young people were also employed to work on a research project examining the impact of the pandemic on young people.

 See our latest research.

 We tell people about Jigsaw and what we do.
-Telling the public about young people’s mental health and why it is hugely important.
+Telling the public about young people’s mental health let’s us explain why it is hugely important.

 Young people, volunteers and supporters help us to do this.